Frequently Asked Questions (FAQs)

 I'm trying to get the address of a record company so I get in contact with the company.
 Where do I find that information?

-There is a list of record company address (both e-mail and s-mail) maintained on the web.
-It's maintained by Dirty Linen Magazine and updated regularly.
+There used a list of record company address (both e-mail and s-mail) maintained on the web by Dirty Linen Magazine but this is no longer available.
+Best advice is to use Google or other web search capability.

 Back to the Both Sides Now Home Page